 MSF Supply is a procurement centre owned by Médecins Sans Frontières (MSF) / Artsen zonder Grenzen Belgium.
-It offers integrated logistic services to MSF missions in the field, as well as to other non-profit humanitarian organisations.
+It offers integrated logistic services to MSF missions in the field, as well as to other non-profit humanitarian organizations.
 These services include technical support, management of customer orders, calls for tender and purchase of equipment, quality control, warehousing and shipment of goods to the different country missions.

-MSF Supply‘s aim is to ensure the responsiveness of MSF’s work by supplying the equipment and consumables required by its missions.
+MSF Supply's aim is to ensure the responsiveness of MSFs work by supplying the equipment and consumables required by its missions.
 This supply meets operational needs by fulfilling the quality criteria, pricing criteria and delivery terms (lead times, modes of transport and national delivery address) set out by the missions.

 MSF Supply wanted to replace and extend their existing BI environment because of multiple reasons: